HARIHARAN2522/champ/my-app-docs/docs/intro.md

 ## You’re Not Just Managing Infrastructure — You’re Building the Future

 CloudMaSa is more than a tool.
-It’s your **co-pilot for modern infrastructure** — automating deployments, connecting clouds, and turning chaos into calm — all from one dashboard.
+It’s your **co-pilot for modern infrastructure**  automating deployments, connecting clouds and turning chaos into calm — all from one dashboard.

 No YAML nightmares.
 No CLI fatigue.
 No context switching.